Alpe6825/Unicornn/README.md

 - We process the audio input in Unity3D, save the sliced float arrays as .wav and use librosa to generate mel-spectograms
 - The background python process listens for existing file-names in the project folder and processes them if they exist
  - After processing the process deletes the .wav files for the next iteration
- - The script writes is own pid-ID to a text-file because it is started via cmd.exe
+ - The script writes its own pid-ID to a text-file because it is started via cmd.exe
    - To terminate all processes we need the process-ID for all children-processes
  - By checking if process exited we can monitor the status of our background process
  > process.hasExited()